Arthur Lynch (American football): Personal life

 Lynch was originally named Arthur Charles Fontaine II, named after his great-grandfather on his father's side.
 After his father left the family when he was 14 years old, Lynch began using the name Lynch-Fontaine, and legally changed his name to Arthur Charles Lynch on his 18th birthday.
 He was raised by his mother, and is the youngest of four children and the only boy.
 Two of his sisters competed in track and field at the collegiate level.

 In 2018, Lynch was accepted into the United States Army Officer Candidate School.
 He had previously been medically rejected from the US Army and US Marine Corps, and received letters of support from Senator Elizabeth Warren and Congressman Bill Keating.
 He completed training and commissioned in 2019, and chose to branch infantry.

 In 2021, he participated in the New York City Marathon, representing the charitable organization Haymakers for Hope an organization dedicated to fighting cancer.

-In March 2022, Lynch was arrested in Chattanooga, Tennessee, and charged with two counts of felony sexual battery.
-In January 2023, those charges were dropped, and his record was expunged following a deferment program for misdemeanor assault.
+In March 2022, Lynch was charged with two counts of felony sexual battery in Tennessee.
+The charges were subsequently reduced and dismissed in their entirety following a deferred prosecution agreement.
+Lynch's record was fully expunged, restoring him to the legal status he held prior to the charges.

+Following his military service, Lynch enrolled in the Samuel Curtis Johnson Graduate School of Management at Cornell University, pursuing a Master of Business Administration degree.
+During his studies, Lynch completed an investment banking internship in the MBA Summer Associate Generalist program at Jefferies.